ASIA MARKETS: Asia-Pacific Stocks Take A Dive On Weaker U.S. Dollar

 Continue Reading Below

-The declines in the NZX-50 have been led by large-cap stocks dominated by international investors, said Andy Bowley, head of research for Forsyth Barr in Wellington.
-He added that a pullback isn't entirely unexpected after three straight record closing highs to start 2018.
+The declines in the New Zealand benchmark have been led by large-capitalization stocks dominated by international investors, said Andy Bowley, head of research for Forsyth Barr in Wellington.
+He added that a pullback wasn't entirely unexpected after three straight record closing highs to start 2018.

 The New Zealand benchmark gained 22% in 2017, driven by some export-reliant stocks, as well as those popular with overseas investors.
-That includes a2 Milk (ATM.NZ) , which was recently down 4.4% after falling 2.9% Wednesday.
-But its shares nearly quadrupled last year.
+That includes a2 Milk (ATM.NZ) , which closed down 4.4% after falling 2.9% Wednesday.
+Last year, its shares nearly quadrupled.

 Continue Reading Below